Dysentery: Causes, Symptoms, Treatment, And Home Remedies

 10. Chamomile Tea

-Chamomile tea acts as a digestive relaxant and is used to treat gastrointestinal disturbances like diarrhea.
+Chamomile tea acts as a digestive relaxant and can be used to treat gastrointestinal disturbances.
+It is an effective home remedy to get rid of diarrhea-related problems.
 It also exhibits antibacterial and anti-inflammatory properties (20).
 Hence, it may help in reducing intestinal inflammation triggered by dysentery.

 You Will Need